-"Agricultural Commissioner" or "Agricultural Commissioner's Office" means the Mendocino County Agricultural Commissioner's Office or the authorized representatives thereof.
+"Agricultural Commissioner" or "Agricultural Commissioner's Office" or the "Department of Agriculture" means the Mendocino County Agricultural Commissioner's Office Department of Agriculture or the authorized representatives thereof.

-"Attorney General's Guidelines" means guidelines for the security and non-diversion of cannabis grown for medical use issued by the Attorney General in August 2008.
+"Attorney General's Guidelines" means the document titled "Gguidelines for the sSecurity and nNon-diversion of cannabis Marijuana gGrown for mMedical uUse issued by the California State Attorney General in August 2008.

-"Cannabis" means all parts of the plant Cannabis sativa Linnaeus, Cannabis indica, or Cannabis ruderalis, or any other strain or varietal of the genus Cannabis that may hereafter be discovered or developed that has psychoactive or medicinal properties, whether growing or not, including the seeds thereof.
+"Cannabis" means all parts of the plant Cannabis sativa-Linnaeus, Cannabis indica, or Cannabis ruderalis, or any other strain or varietal of the genus Cannabis that may hereafter be discovered or developed that has psychoactive or medicinal properties, whether growing or not, including the seeds thereof.
 "Cannabis" also means marijuana as defined by Section 11018 of the Health and Safety Code as enacted by Chapter 1407 of the Statutes of 1972.
 For the purpose of this section, "cannabis" does not mean "industrial hemp" as defined by Section 81000 of the Food and Agricultural Code or Section 11018.5 of the Health and Safety Code.